 May-December couples should not forget to take advantage, advised Sullivan.

 An estate plan can provide peace of mind for yourself and your loved ones.
 It helps ensure that your assets are distributed as you intend after you die and it clarifies your wishes for end-of-life care.
 Done correctly, it may also leave your heirs with a smaller tax bill.

 - A last will and testament, which defines how you want your assets distributed and who would care for any minor dependents

 - A financial power of attorney, which identifies another person to make financial and legal decisions on your behalf in the event that you become cognitively impaired or incapacitated.

-- A health care directive, also called a Durable Power of Attorney for health care, which grants another person the authority to make health care decisions on your behalf in the event you become cognitively impaired or incapacitated is also important.
+- A health care directive, also called a durable power of attorney for health care, which grants another person the authority to make health care decisions on your behalf in the event that you become cognitively impaired or incapacitated is also important.